Vecticum/vecticum-docusaurus/docs/docusaurus-instructions/instructions/00001000-edit-content.md

 ## File naming

 To sort instructions in custom order, number at the beginning should be given.
 Docusaurus sorts document in alphabet order, so add a number to file, for example 00010000 or 00000100 and so on.
 Initial numeration starts as 00001000, 00002000, 00003000, ... .
+For now, ordering number should contain 8 digits.

 You will find examples immediately after you enter Visual Studio Code.